-After a decade-long civil war and 2014 Ebola outbreak, the majority of Sierra Leone’s population live below the poverty line – surviving on less than $2 per day.
+After a decade-long civil war and the 2014 Ebola outbreak, the majority of Sierra Leone’s population live below the poverty line – surviving on less than $2 per day.

 While the country tries to recover, the agricultural sector has experienced a huge decline.
 Half of the population does not have reliable access to food, and those most severely affected include orphans, Ebola survivors, widows, the elderly, and those living with HIV/AIDS.